-In 2014-15, we introduced The Crest which encourages the development of the whole person through engagement and participation in a variety of activities.
+Our rewards system, The Crest, encourages the development of the whole person through engagement and participation in a variety of activities.

 Pupils who misbehave are dealt with swiftly and effectively.
 A range of sanctions exists from the withdrawal of certain privileges to putting a pupil on subject or behaviour report.
 Pupils in years 7 and 8 might find bad behaviour impacts on their work as at this stage a credit and debit system operates and debits may be given for poor behaviour or lack of effort.

 If a pupil is put in detention after college, parents will be notified in writing at least 24 hours before and given the reason for the punishment.